SimonM0/things-I-wish-I-knew-as-a-swift-beginner/README.md

 ```

 ## 12. That Grand Central Dispatch exists
-I won't go into too much detail about Grand Central Dispatch here as there'se better resources for this, for eample this [post](https://learnappmaking.com/grand-central-dispatch-swift/).
+I won't go into too much detail about Grand Central Dispatch here as there are better resources for this, for example [this post](https://learnappmaking.com/grand-central-dispatch-swift/).
 But I wish I new this existed before I wasted countless hours trying to "speed things up".